maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 ---
 title: "In Defense of Growth and Capitalism"
-description: "Progression, not regression; a complete refutation of Degrowth."
+description: "Progression, not regression: a complete refutation of Degrowth."
 date: 2023-07-10
 ---